-Many vision engineers are specialized in identifying and measuring defects from a completed 3D height map.
+Many 3D machine vision engineers are specialized in identifying and measuring defects from a completed 3D height map.
 However, they don’t want to deal with the complexity of triggering and combining data accurately from multiple sensors into one 3D point cloud/height map.

 A 3D smart sensor takes care of this by extracting the data from multiple sensors and automatically aligning, merging, and resampling it into an aggregate 3D height map.
 The scan results are combined within a single world coordinate system, which allows the engineer to extract high-precision measurements on the combined 3D profile data.

 As a result, engineers no longer have to carry out Software Development Kit (SDK) programming to combine the raw data.
 Everything is done natively onboard the sensor using built-in multi-sensor networking capabilities.